5 minutes read

 Changing the data display type to “rage clicks” only confirms our hypothesis.
 Customers were disappointed after clicking on the aforementioned category.
 In addition, it gave us valuable information about existing problems.
 Including the info about usefulness of a slider that allows filtering by prices.
 We could also observe the lack of decisiveness or difficulties of customers in choosing the way of displaying products.

 Contextual campaigns focused on individual product categories sell up to 3x more.
-Based on the above analysis, customers need to narrow down the results they get in e-commerce.
+Based on the above analytical case study, customers need to narrow down the results they get in e-commerce.
 It mainly shows in their behavior on the website.
 Things like moving mainly around the filtering options, clicking the “What are you looking for” menu bar or rage clicks around the price changing slider.

 Our recommendation is to base the next campaign on segments, e.g. products in specific price ranges.
 In the meantime, we also recommend further investigating the usability problems of the price slider.
 Working out a new solution for it could significantly improve conversion.